kartikluke/invoicefalcon.com/faq.md

 url: '/faq'
 ---

-Thank you for installing Invoice Falcon!
+Thank you for installing Invoice Printer Pro!
 If you have a query or issue that we haven't covered here, feel free to contact us via live chat or email.
 <br/>
 <br/>
 <br/>
-### How do I install Invoice Falcon?
+### How do I install Invoice Priner Pro?
 Navigate to our app on the Shopify App Store by clicking on this link - [https://apps.shopify.com/invoice-falcon](https://apps.shopify.com/invoice-falcon)

 Next, click "**Add App**" button on the page and follow the simple instructions to install the app on your store.